Inquisitive-Learners/ai-assessment-samples/dev/assessments/Y6/Exploring Beyond Our Solar System/gpt-4.1/PDF/Exploring Beyond Our Solar System.md

-Thank you for your feedback and clarification.
-Here is the revised and complete assessment, **with all Content Descriptors in the Answer Key table written exactly as provided** and with language/vocabulary kept accessible for Year 6 students.
+Certainly!
+Below is the **revised complete assessment** for Year 6 "Exploring Beyond Our Solar System," including every question and **a detailed answer key**.
+All **content descriptor wording matches exactly as legally required**.
+The **language and vocabulary** are clear and accessible for Year 6 students.

 ---

-# Years 5–6 Science & Technology Assessment
+# Year 6 Science & Technology Assessment — Exploring Beyond Our Solar System

 **Total marks:** 30
-**Format:** 20 questions (10 multiple‑choice (1 mark each), 5 short‑answer (2 marks each), 3 extended response (2 x 3 marks, 1 x 4 marks))
+**Format:** 20 questions (10 multiple-choice, 5 short answer, 3 extended answer)
 **Aligned outcomes:** ST3‑SCI‑01, ST3‑CWT‑01
-**Time:** 30 minutes

 ---